Super Mario Run: Release and updates

 The game was announced by Miyamoto on September 7, 2016, at Apple's annual iPhone event.
 The game initially launched in 10 languages in 150 countries.
 Super Mario Run was released on iOS devices on December 15, 2016, and on Android devices on March 22, 2017.
 For the iOS release, the game runs on both iPhone and iPad.
-While still using the freemium model, Nintendo eschewed requiring players to keep paying to access more levels, instead offering the game as a free demo with the first three levels unlocked and requiring a one-time payment to unlock the rest of the game.
+While still using the freemium model, Nintendo eschewed requiring players to keep paying to access more levels, instead offering the game as a free demo with the first world unlocked and requiring a one-time payment to unlock the rest of the game.
 Part of the reason for this pricing scheme was to make it transparent to parents who may be purchasing the game for their children so that they would not incur further costs.
 Fearing piracy of the game, Nintendo added always-on DRM, which requires that players have a persistent Internet connection to play.
 Polygon speculated that Nintendo opted to develop the game first for the iOS platform because of its stronger security options and consistent ecosystem compared to Android.

 Since its inception, Super Mario Run has seen updates that mostly expanded support for Nintendo accounts or added or changed gameplay content.
 An update released in January 2017 introduced "Easy Mode", reduced the number of Toads lost in Toad Rally, and added Korean language support.
 The game launched in South Korea on the same date.
 An April 2017 update allowed players to use Miitomo via their Nintendo Accounts to add friends already registered on their Nintendo Account, as well as customize their Mii icons, including implementing any costumes they own.
-A significant update in September that year added new levels and the Remix 10 game mode.
+A significant update in September that year added Daisy as a new character, World Star and the Remix 10 game mode.